tshr-d-dragon/Human_Body_Segmentation/README.md

 ### A Deep Learning project focuses on Semantic Segmentation of Human Body

-This projects helps predicting segmentation masks of Human Body and hence changing background.
+This project helps predicting segmentation masks of Human Body and hence changing background.
 I used 2 models for training: **Unet with MobileNetV2** as a backbone and **DeepLabV3p with MobileNetV2** as a backbone.
 Performance for both of the models on validation dataset trained for **45 epochs** is given below:

 | Model  | Precision | Recall | F1-score | IoU |
 | :-------------: | :-------------: | :-------------: | :-------------: | :-------------: |